 If you're already falling for Denmark and you consider doing you studies there, don't forget to check information about the Danish visa requirements according to your nationality:

-- Canadian students applying for Danish visa;
+- Canadian students applying for a Danish visa

-- Indian students applying for Danish visa;
+- Indian students applying for a Danish visa

-- Emirati students applying for Danish visa;
+- Emirati students applying for a Danish visa

 Denmark’s reputation as the happiest country in the world is not only the result of its politics, culture or history.
 It is also an effect of the open policy towards international students, who are seen by Danish lawmakers and communities as an essential part of a healthy and successful nation.
 The Nordic country offers free tuition, low additional education costs, high-quality curriculum and many facilities including career counselling.